 - Regular pupil surveys help to give us a broad over view of children's mental health. - School Council enables pupils to play an active role in the school, including taking a strategic lead in terms of planning for future development.
 All pupils have the opportunity to share ideas in the school council boxes in each classroom. - Prefects also have the opportunity to share thoughts and ideas with school leadership.
-Those participating in the Mini Vinnies group also lead fundraising events in school. - Pupils have the opportunity to lead events in school e.g. sporting events such as athletics at Sports Day, weekly liturgies are led by Key Stage Two pupils and the prefect roles. - Buddies to support younger pupils at lunchtime. - Provide policies for pupils e.g. write and review the Anti-Bullying policy. - The school is developing a Mental Health Ambassador Team which will involve training pupils to work together to actively improve and support mental health needs. - We have lots of musical opportunities for pupils to participate in such as a school choir, music clubs, peripatetic music lessons and the chorister programme which is run in collaboration with Buckfast Abbey's musical department. - Within circle time activities, staff create an environment that encourages all pupils to share their views and experiences. - We are developing child centred annual reviews for those with Special Educational Needs, who have an EHCP (Education Health Care Plan).
+Those participating in the Torbay and Devon Civic Award also lead fundraising events in school and run clubs at lunchtime for younger pupils. - Pupils have the opportunity to lead events in school e.g. Enterprise teams run the Summer Fair, sporting events such as athletics at Sports Day, weekly liturgies are led by Key Stage Two pupils and the health tuck shop is run by our upper Key Stage Two pupils. - Use of Peer Mediators at playtimes to ensure all pupils have a voice. - Buddies to support younger pupils at lunchtime - Pupils participate in creating the termly School Newspaper. - Provide policies for pupils e.g. write and review the Anti-Bullying policy. - The school is developing a Mental Health Ambassador Team which will involve training pupils to work together to actively improve and support mental health needs.
+One of their roles will be to provide a pupil version of this strategy. - Our school promotes pupils in all clubs and activities to have a voice in how the clubs run and pupils can promote the clubs within the school (e.g. those completing the Civic Award run their own clubs for other pupils). - We have lots of musical opportunities for pupils to participate in such as a school choir, music clubs, peripatetic music lessons and the chorister programme which is run in collaboration with Buckfast Abbey's musical department. - Within Circle time, staff create an environment that encourages all pupils to share their views and experiences. - We are trialling developing child centred annual reviews for those with Special Educational Needs, who have an EHCP (Education Health Care Plan) and the use of 'One Page Profiles'.